 Tristan’s rumbling chuckle reached me as he replied with, “Didja really say that while you’re spooning another guy.”

 And because I couldn’t help it, I asked, “What am I, a body pillow?”

 “Both of you, go the fuck to sleep.”
 Andrei sounded so done, it was hilarious.

 “Boo.
 I don’t get an ‘I love you’.
 I’m sad now.”

 And Tristan was really, albeit sleepily, laughing now.
 I didn’t know if I was hearing things, but I might have heard ‘You’re in for it now, Boy Blue.’

 “Shut up.
 I’m.
 Stupidly.
-Fond of you.” – Andrei’s tone bore a hundred grudges.
-Like being fond of anyone was a mortal sin, and I drove them to the path paved with mistakes.
+Fond of you.” - Andrei's tone bore a hundred grudges.
+Like being fond of anyone was a mortal sin, and I drove them to this path laden with mistakes.
 “Stop me from talking before I say any more shit I’ll regret.”